Talk About Pay Equity (and inequities) by using ideas from the Better Salaries and Pay Equity Toolkit

 Get Your NLWD Buttons from the NLWD Store !

-From printing out the free NLWD poster to arranging show-stopping balloon bouquets, there are festive decorations for every budget and every library.
+From purchasing the NLWD poster in the store to arranging show-stopping balloon bouquets, there are festive decorations for every budget and every library.

 To celebrate National Library Workers Day, the American Library Association (ALA) Student Chapter at the University of Arizona delivered big signs and balloons to the nearby Pima County Public Library branches, says Rebecca Blakiston, President of the Library Student Organization.
 “Before our last meeting we had 12 volunteers come in and decorate the signs.
 They all say ‘Name of Branch: Thank You!
 Libraries Work Because You Do!’ and have various pictures and decorations on them.”
 On the 17th, volunteers surprised the employees of the twenty local libraries.